kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

 - _Cons_:
   - If a user deploys their own OTel Collector and sends metrics to the Metric Gateway, then the unwanted resource attributes will not be deleted, because they will not have the dummy values.

-### Option 3: Directly Deleting unwanted Resource Attributes
+### Option 3: Directly Deleting Unwanted Resource Attributes

 We can directly delete the unwanted resource attributes in the Metric Gateway after they have been incorrectly enriched by the k8sattributes processor.